Oct 11, 2023

 Chemotherapy is a prescription drug used to chemically kill cancer cells.
 Medication for chemotherapy can be administered intravenously, orally, or both.
 Nasopharyngeal cancer can be treated with chemotherapy in one of three ways:

-chemotherapy in combination with radiation therapy.
+Chemotherapy in combination with radiation therapy.
 When radiation therapy and chemotherapy are used together, the effectiveness of radiation therapy is increased.
 The name of this combo therapy is concurrent therapy, sometimes known as chemoradiation.

 The unfavorable effects of radiation therapy are combined with those of chemotherapy, making concurrent therapy more challenging to tolerate.